 Restrooms in vestibule open weekends & holidays.

-Visitor Center interior remains closed.
-Rangers staff an information table 10:00 am - 4:00 pm weekends only.
+Visitor Center interior (lobby & exhibits) remains closed.
+Rangers staff an information table 9:30 am - 6:30 pm daily.

 Plaza (Slate) Restrooms